 - 3.7.1 Refunds can only be given if either of the following applies: - Course Cancellation: If the College cancels (or significantly changes the content of) the course at any point before or during the course, the College will refund tuition fees. - Exceptional Circumstances: If a student has to leave a course due to exceptional circumstances and is able to provide supporting evidence, then pro-rata refunds may be considered.
-Such consideration will be made by the Assistant Principal Curriculum, Quality & Market Development and Assistant Principal Finance & Business Services. - 3.7.2 Higher Education refunds and withdrawals are dealt with in their entirety by the relevant University as per section 3.3 of this policy.
+Such consideration will be made by the Director of Curriculum & Quality and Deputy Principal & Chief Financial Officer. - 3.7.2 Higher Education refunds and withdrawals are dealt with in their entirety by the relevant University as per section 3.3 of this policy.